1471juan/data-science-projects/crime_clarification_analysis/README.md

 However, there seems to be a multicollinearity problem when running the probit model.
 This might be because there are too many categories that have a value of 1 only when the case was clarified(after creating the dummies).
-In order to adress this, I merged all the 'department' variables except for the capital, because they had very few observations.
+In order to adress this, I merged all the 'department' variables except for the capital(MONTEVIDEO), because they had very few observations.
 Then dropped the column MENORESCINICIOPROC because it contained mostly NaN values.
 I decided to drop the following columns due of quasi perfect correlatiton with ACLARADO: TIPO_A CLIENTE DE CAJERO / BANCO, TIPO_A TAXIS

 ## Model